Maki1209/mariosolis.github.io/_pages/about.md

 🔎 My research are focused in two big areas of the theoretical physics: High-Energy Physics (HEP) and Condensed Matter Physics (CondMat).
 The aim of my research are brought the techniques of HEP to CondMat, and sometimes, in the opposite direction.

+I developed some Data Science projects, you can read about them in my [Portofolio](https://mariosolisb.github.io/homepage/portfolio/).

-Recently, I am interested in Machine Learning and Deep Learning 🤖🧠 I developed some projects about it, you can see in the [Portofolio](https://mariosolisb.github.io/homepage/portfolio/).
-I Would like to apply them in
+Recently, I am interested in Machine Learning 🤖🧠.
+I shared my progress on ML in my [Blog](https://mariosolisb.github.io/homepage/year-archive/).

 In my spare time, I follow the F1 🏁🏎 and futbol ⚽!